goodis86/trivia_game/README.md

 A big shoutout Zach and Hammad for helping with the logic during the development process

 ## Triviaplaza
-The design of the project was inpired be the [TriviaPlaza](http://www.triviaplaza.com/) website.
+The design of the project was inpired by the [TriviaPlaza](http://www.triviaplaza.com/) website.
 None of the code was copied.